billgathen/scissors/README.md

 # SciSsoRs
-...is a Deno-powered, filesystem-based, single-dependency SSR (Server-Side Rendering) server that uses HTMX for interactivity.
-It's not intended as a production system, but a demo of how simply we can assemble these features using modern tools.
+...is a Deno-powered, filesystem-based, single-dependency SSR (Server-Side Rendering) server that uses Web Components for interactivity.
+It's not intended as a production system, but a demo of how simply we can assemble these features using a minimal, modern toolset.
 The name SciSsoRs is an expansion of the SSR acronym, and echoes the UNIX design philosophy of small, sharp tools. :-)

 SciSsoRs uses [Deno](https://docs.deno.com/runtime/manual), which allows a Deno-style import of the Eta templating engine, avoiding NPM and the dreaded node_modules folder, as well as package.json/package-lock.json, etc.